FKPX3118/DAHAKA-s-Filter/README.md

   >
   >Once you have selected the presets you want, click "Apply" to confirm your changes.
   >
-  >***Note1**: If you want to use the strictness preset, make sure to select the same strictness level as the one you chose in Step 2.
-Otherwise, your filter may not work as intended.*
+  >***Note1**: If you want to add multiple presets, you need to add them in order from 0 to 5+.
+This will ensure that the presets are applied correctly and do not conflict with each other.
+This order logic also applies to other filters or presets if you want to add those from others*
   >
-  >***Note2**: If you want to add multiple presets, you need to add them in order from 0 to 5.
-This will ensure that the presets are applied correctly and do not conflict with each other.*
-  >
-  >***Note3**: If you want to use the SoundPack, you'll need the [Sound File](https://github.com/FKPX3118/DAHAKA-s-Filter/blob/main/README.md#-sound-file) to be installed.*
+  >***Note2**: If you want to use the SoundPack, you'll need the [Sound File](https://github.com/FKPX3118/DAHAKA-s-Filter/blob/main/README.md#-sound-file) to be installed.*
   >
   >For uninstalling a preset, click "Currently loaded" then click "Delete" for the one you don't want.
 Click "Apply" to ensure the changes.
   >